Evusma/Databricks_DE_associate/delta_tables_vs_lakeflow_declarative_pipelines.md

         )
     )
 ```
+- You add this code as the source code on the settings page of the pipeline.
+You also set up there the mode and other settings.

-Without the DP library: example of a streaming pipeline using only PySpark DataFrame and Structured Streaming APIs
+Without the DP library: example of a **streaming pipeline using only PySpark DataFrame and Structured Streaming APIs**.
+This is not a declarative pipeline, but rather a traditional Spark streaming job.
+It must include in the code the orchestration logic, data quality checks, and the **streaming queries.**
 ```
 from pyspark.sql.functions import col, sum as _sum from pyspark.sql.types import StructType, StructField, StringType, IntegerType